 - Annual Film Festival – BC’s longest running social justice documentary Film Festival presented annually in Courtenay.

 - Film Series - World Community presents regular screenings of noteworthy films in the Comox Valley community.
 You can view the latest screenings by clicking here…

-- Traveling Film Festival - Through the hard work of dedicated volunteers and coordinators, the World Community Film Festival is annually presented in several other communities.
+- Travelling Film Festival - Through the hard work of dedicated volunteers and coordinators, the World Community Film Festival is annually presented in other communities.
 Although these festivals vary in size, they all contribute to World Community’s aim of encouraging ongoing education.